-STEP PROCEDURE CT CT These procedures do not include instructions for setting up and operating the test set for making envelope delay distortion tests.
+These procedures do not include instructions for setting up and operating the test set for making envelope delay distortion tests.
 Detailed procedures can be found in the sections covering the procedures for testboards or test centers.

-1 Examine the circuit record to determine the following: (a) The type of signaling used (b) The test access points to be used (c) The required supervisory signal to establish and hold the transmission path for testing (simulated off-hook condition), if applicable (d) The transmission levels and impedance at the test access points (e) Any unique requirements for the particular channel.
-2 Access the channel to be tested at the testboard or equivalent test access point.
-3 Provide the proper supervisory signal to hold the channel operated (ie, simulated off-hook), if applicable.
-4 Connect the envelope delay distortion test set to the transmit and receive test access points at both ends of the channel.
-5 With the distant end in repeat mode and following the initial setup between the two test sets, transmit the required frequencies per Section 313-120-100 at the correct level in reference to the TLP shown on the circuit record.
+- 1 Examine the circuit record to determine the following: - (a) The type of signaling used - (b) The test access points to be used - (c) The required supervisory signal to establish and hold the transmission path for testing (simulated off-hook condition), if applicable - (d) The transmission levels and impedance at the test access points - (e) Any unique requirements for the particular channel. - 2 Access the channel to be tested at the NI or equivalent test access point. - Provide the proper supervisory signal to hold the channel operated (ie, simulated off-hook), if applicable. - 4 Connect the envelope delay distortion test set to the transmit and receive test access points at both ends of the channel. - With the far end in repeat mode and following the initial setup between the two test sets, transmit the required frequencies per Section 313-120-100 at the correct level in reference to the TLP shown on the circuit record.
+(See Test Levels in Part 1B.) - 6 While sending the required frequencies, measure and record the delay received. - Note: The delay received is, in effect, the delay received at the far end, and it must be recorded as such. - 7 Change the envelope delay distortion test set to repeat mode and have the far end send the required frequencies per Section 313-120-100 at the correct level in reference to the TLP shown on the circuit record.
 (See Test Levels in Part 1B.)
-6 While sending the required frequencies, measure and record the delay received.
-Note: The delay received is, in effect, the delay received at the distant end, and it must be recorded as such.
-7 Change the envelope delay distortion test set to repeat mode and have the distant end send the required frequencies per Section 313-120-100 at the correct level in reference to the TLP shown on the circuit record.
-(See Test Levels in Part 1B.)
-8 While the distant end is sending the required frequencies, have the distant end record the delay received.
-9 Compare the delay of each frequency measured relative to the 1804-Hz reference frequency with the parameter limit in Section 313-120-100.

-STEP PROCEDURE Requirement: The delay shall meet the envelope delay distortion limits in Section 313-120- 100.
+STEP PROCEDURE 8 While the far end is sending the required frequencies, have the far end record the delay received.
+Note: The delay received is, in effect, the delay received at the near end, and it must be recorded as such.
+9 Compare the delay of each frequency measured relative to the 1804-Hz reference frequency with the parameter limits in Section 313-120-100.
+Requirement: The delay shall meet the envelope delay distortion limits in Section 313-120-100.
 If the requirements are met, go to Step 13.
 10 If any limits are not met, test each facility segment to be sure facilities meet the delay distortion requirements.
 (See Section 313-120-100.)
 11 If facilities meet the requirement individually, request the design engineer to add appropriate equalization to the channel.
 12 Repeat Steps 2 through 11 after equalization has been added.
 13 For multipoint channels, repeat Steps 2 through 12 for each leg of the channel.
 14 Record and maintain all test measurement results for future maintenance reference.